Unconditional energy stable hybrid IEQ-FEMs for the Cahn-Hilliard-Navier-Stokes equations: Numerical examples

 \subsection{Numerical solutions for the CHNS equations}

 In the following four examples, we numerically investigate the performance of the proposed IEQ-FEM schemes for solving the CHNS equations.
-We conduct the computation by using schemes \eqref{se3-1}-\eqref{se3-3} and \eqref{se3-18}-\eqref{se3-19} separately and present the results as phase field and velocity field.
+We conduct the computation by using schemes \eqref{se3-1}-\eqref{se3-3} and \eqref{se3-18}-\eqref{se3-19} separately and present the results as phase fields and velocity fields.
 Besides, the energy dissipation and mass conservation phenomena are also displayed.

 \begin{example} \cite{zhao_second-order_2021} In this example, we consider the CHNS equations \eqref{eq1.3} with the domain $\Omega = \left[0, 1\right]^2 $ and the initial condition